 - Whenever possible, departments should provide instructional materials prepared by university faculty (e.g., packets containing handouts, class notes, compilation of articles) free of charge to students.
 If departmental funding cannot cover this cost, such materials may be made available to students in the following ways:

 - Instructional materials may be given to a bookstore or printing facility (either on-campus or commercial) for duplication and purchase by students at the least possible cost.

-- Neither university faculty, departmental staff, nor departments may receive commissions, discounts, or benefits of any kind from bookstores or printers as a result of the sale of instructional materials to students.
+- University faculty, departmental staff, and departments may not receive commissions, discounts, or benefits of any kind from bookstores or printers resulting from sale of instructional materials to students.

 - University faculty and staff are responsible for ensuring compliance with applicable copyright law regarding copyrighted materials they use.
 The copyright law is complex, and includes provisions placing certain works in the public domain.
 Specifically, copyright law allows for the “fair use” of copyrighted works under some circumstances, broadly allowing use of copyrighted works in face-to-face teaching activities, and allowing use of copyrighted works in online courses and other mediated instructional activities pursuant to statutory guidelines.
 Guidance regarding copyright compliance will be provided to University faculty and staff by the Office of the General Counsel, which also makes available informational materials online (http://counsel.tennessee.edu/copyright/).